Corn Maze *NEW*

 - Do I need to make an appointment to go into the maze?
 No. But we do ask that you practice social distancing while inside the maze.
 To avoid busy times, we recommend visiting during the week or early in the morning.

 - When is the corn maze open?
-The corn maze is available August 14th to mid-October.
+The corn maze is available August 14th to October 25th.
 It is open during daylight hours, 7 days a week.